Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Etruscan road networks

 \subsection{Characterization of terrestrial route networks}

-Usually, archaeological studies have looked at the local scale to hypothesize individual routes, taking into account local evidences and geographical or environmental considerations to propose connections.
+Usually, archaeological studies have looked at the local scale to hypothesize individual routes, taking into account local evidence and geographical or environmental considerations to propose connections.
 On the contrary, in the present work, we were interested at looking to such connections altogether, that is, to the structure that they formed at the regional scale.
-By doing so, we could see a transportation network with peculiar features.
-These features conditioned the way the transportation infrastructure functioned, in the sense that they determined its performance, \ie the efficiency and robustness of the communication that took place on top of it.
+By doing so, we could see a transportation network with particular features.
+These features conditioned the way the TTI functioned, in the sense that they determined its performance, \ie the efficiency and robustness of the communication that took place on it.
 Such systemic features are not defined by individual connections between specific pairs of settlements, but by the whole of them.
-For instance, we might consider interesting the presence of central places much better connected than many peripheral ones (inequality) or the existence of routes or settlements that, if inaccessible, made the network fall apart (fragility).
+For instance, we might overly focus on the presence of central places much better connected than many peripheral ones (inequality) or the existence of routes or settlements that, if inaccessible, made the network fall apart (fragility).

 The very first step for a proper characterization of these systems was the description of the overall connectivity.
-Here, the spatial nature of the transportation network required not only to consider the amount of connections but also their length.
+Here, the spatial nature of the transportation network required not only the consideration of the amount of connections but also their length.
 The strength $s_i$ of a node $i$ (also known as weighted degree) extends the idea of node degree $k$ (number of connections) to the weighted case.
 Given a node $i$, $s_i$ measures the total length of its adjacent links (\citealp{barrat_et_al-2004}):

 where $V$ is the set of neighbors of $i$, and $l_{ij}$ is the length of the link between $i$ and its neighbor $j$, that is, the distance between the two nodes.
 The average strength $\avg {s}$ is the mean value over the set of nodes: